Donaim/miseq-workflow-pres/slides.md

 <!--
 What partial goals we could still achive without Subgoal 1 and Subgoal 2?

 There are ways to quantify intactness without ever seeing a DNA sequence.
-Assays like IPDA use droplet digital PCR with a couple of probes to count how many proviruses look intact at those sites, and they never produce an ACTG string.
+Assays like IPDA use PCR with a couple of probes to count how many proviruses look intact at specific sites, and they never produce an ACTG string.

-Then, in the same way know how blood type can sometimes be deduced from the parents’ blood types, if neither parent has a problematic HLA allele, then their children can’t inherit it either.
+Then, in the same way how blood type can sometimes be deduced from the parents’ blood types... if neither parent has a problematic HLA allele, then their children can’t inherit it either.

 I am sure there's more ways to achive some partial goals.
 But it seems that we would need to be creative to find them.